Field theories of active particle systems and their entropy production: #1

 {G_{\vecDrift}} {G_{\diffusion}} {G_{\text{ Wi}}}

 In this section we consider a drift-diffusion particle with diffusion constant $\diffusion$ and drift $\drift$ on a $d$-dimensional torus with circumference $L$ and external potential $\extPot(x)$.
-We calculate their entropy production in three different ways, to show that different perturbative expansions produce the same result and to highlight some peculiarities of continuum theories.
-It is a pretty straight forward exercise to calculate the entropy production from first principles \cite[Sec.~3.11]{CocconiETAL:2020}.
-This is done in the following within the framework of the main text, first by drawing directly on Wissel's short-time propagator \cite{Wissel:1979} in \SMref{entProd_Wissel}, \Eref{local_entropy_GWissel}, and then field-theoretically in two different setups: In \SMref{FT_about_drift-diffusion}, only the potential is dealt with perturbatively, \Eref{local_entropy_Gw}, in \SMref{FT_about_diffusion}, both the potential and the drift are dealt with perturbatively.
-In \SMref{Fourier_transformation} we discuss some of the details of continuous space and the particular role of the Fourier-transform.
+We calculate its entropy production in three different ways, to show that different perturbative expansions produce the same result as well as to highlight some peculiarities of continuum theories.
+It is a pretty straight forward exercise to calculate the entropy production from first principles \cite[Sec.~3.11]{CocconiGarcia-MillanETAL:2020}.
+This is done in the following within the framework of the main text, first by drawing directly on Wissel's short-time propagator \cite{Wissel:1979} in \SMref{entProd_Wissel}, \Eref{local_entropy_GWissel}, and then field-theoretically in two different setups: In \APref{FT_about_drift-diffusion}, only the potential is dealt with perturbatively, \Eref{local_entropy_Gw}, in \APref{FT_about_diffusion}, both the potential and the drift are dealt with perturbatively.
+In \APref{Fourier_transformation} we discuss some of the details of continuous space and the particular r{\^o}le of the Fourier-transform.

 The Fokker-Planck equation for the present setup is

 where $\extPot'(\yvec)=\nabla\extPot(\yvec)$ and $\extPot''(\yvec)=\laplace\extPot(\yvec)$ are used to emphasise that a derivative acts only on $\extPot(\yvec)$, in contrast to the nabla in front of the bracket, $\nabla_y ( \vecDrift - \extPot(\yvec))$, which acts on everything to the right of it, just like the first term $\diffusion \nabla_y^2=\diffusion\laplace_\yvec$.
 After adding a small mass $r\downarrow0$ to maintain causality, the action in real-space and direct time, \Eref{def_action0}, is